-We currently have 4 teams at under 10’s within the club.
+We currently have 3 teams at under 10’s within the club.
 U10 JPL squad playing saturday football and the others playing sunday league football within the SDYFL.
 All coaches are at least FA 1 qualified.
-To find out more about each team please visit their respected pages by clicking on the names below:
+To find out more about each team please visit their respected pages:

 Rules of the game for Under 9’s & Under 10’s